-Antihypertensive therapy — Lowering the systemic blood pressure was associated with reduced rate of HF in some large randomized hypertension treatment trials, particularly those including diuretic therapy [16,17].
+Antihypertensive therapy — Lowering the systemic blood pressure was associated with reduced rate of HF in some large randomized hypertension treatment trials, particularly those including diuretic therapy [15,16].
 The choice of a specific antihypertensive agent must be individualized in the presence of coexisting diseases such as diabetes mellitus or chronic obstructive pulmonary disease.
-(See "Choice of therapy in primary (essential) hypertension: Recommendations".)
+(See "Choice of drug therapy in primary (essential) hypertension: Recommendations".)

 Regression of LVH is an important therapeutic goal, since it may improve diastolic function .
 A meta-analysis published in 2003 attempted to evaluate the relative efficacy of different antihypertensive drugs for their ability to reverse LVH in patients with hypertension .
 Eighty trials that included 146 and 17 active treatment and placebo arms, respectively, were evaluated.
-After statistical adjustments for length of therapy and degree of blood pressure lowering, the relative reductions in left ventricular mass index were (figure 1):
+After statistical adjustments for length of therapy and degree of blood pressure lowering, the relative reductions in LV mass index were (figure 1):

-For these reasons, restoration and maintenance of sinus rhythm is preferred when atrial fibrillation (AF) occurs in patients with DHF.
+For these reasons, restoration and maintenance of sinus rhythm is preferred when AF occurs in patients with DHF.
 When this cannot be achieved, rate control becomes important.
 Beta blockers and calcium channel blockers are the usual first-line agents, with digoxin most often being used in patients with systolic HF.
 (See "Antiarrhythmic drugs to maintain sinus rhythm in patients with atrial fibrillation: Recommendations" and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy".)

 A combination of these drugs may be required to achieve adequate heart rate control.
 It is important to measure heart rate during moderate exercise and not to base heart rate control solely on values obtained in the resting state.

 Antiischemic therapy — Myocardial ischemia often precipitates and/or contributes to DHF.
 Ischemia can result from CHD and/or LVH with subendocardial ischemia.
 In such patients, beta blockers and calcium channel blockers are preferred.
-Nitrates are also effective but, as mentioned above, the reduction in preload can lead to hypotension in selected patients.
-(See "Overview of the care of patients with stable ischemic heart disease".)
+Nitrates are also effective but, as mentioned above, the reduction in preload can lead to hypotension in some patients.
+(See "Stable ischemic heart disease: Overview of care".)

-Beta blockers may also directly improve diastolic function in patients with idiopathic dilated cardiomyopathy and those with an acute myocardial infarction; both are settings in which beta blockers are recommended because they improve survival [23,24].
+Beta blockers may also directly improve diastolic function in patients with idiopathic dilated cardiomyopathy and those with an acute myocardial infarction; both are settings in which beta blockers are recommended because they improve survival [22,23].
 Slowing of the heart rate may contribute to this effect by providing more time for calcium exit from myocytes, thereby reversing the cellular calcium overload characteristic of diastolic dysfunction.
 (See "Cellular mechanisms of diastolic dysfunction".)

 However, direct evidence of the clinical efficacy of beta blocker therapy in patients with DHF is lacking.
 While the SENIORS trial suggested that nebivolol (a beta blocker with vasodilating properties) may be beneficial in patients with HF and preserved systolic function, an OPTIMIZE-HF registry study found no clinical benefit of beta blocker therapy in this population.